 In the market for a new shiny Mac?
 We know how daunting it is to decide between the MacBook Pro and MacBook Air, especially when the owners of both devices sing their praises.
 Truthfully, both machines are great picks.
-Each make is fast, reliable, and durable… But could the MacBook Pro be a better choice?
+Each model is fast, reliable, and durable… But could the MacBook Pro be a better choice?

 Check the main differences between MacBook Pro and MacBook Air for a quick plunge into the topic.